Dictionary » Negative Words » Scandalous – Meaning, Definition, Synonyms and Antonyms

 Scandalous – Meaning, Definition, Synonyms and Antonyms

-The word Scandalous (adjective) describes something that causes public outrage, shock, or strong disapproval due to its immoral, improper, or disgraceful nature.
+The word Scandalous (adjective) describes something that causes public shock, outrage, or strong disapproval because it’s morally wrong, socially unacceptable, or disgraceful.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use Scandalous correctly in sentences.

 Scandalous Explained in Depth

-A complete and detailed guide to the word Scandalous including meaning, definition, examples, etymology, synonyms, and antonyms.
+A complete and detailed guide to the word Scandalous, including meaning, definition, examples, etymology, synonyms, and antonyms, with practical guidance for everyday writing and professional contexts.

 Meanings of Scandalous

 Scandalous means shocking or disgraceful, especially because of behavior that offends moral standards or social norms.
-It typically implies that the action has caused public controversy or outrage.
+It often suggests not just wrongdoing, but the kind of conduct that becomes widely discussed, criticized, and remembered.

 Definition

-Scandalous refers to conduct, situations, or revelations that provoke indignation, disapproval, or gossip due to being ethically or socially unacceptable.
+Scandalous refers to conduct, situations, or revelations that provoke indignation, disapproval, or gossip because they are ethically or socially unacceptable.
+Depending on context, it can describe personal behavior, institutions, or even public allegations.

 Etymology

 The word scandalous comes from the Latin scandalosus, meaning “offensive” or “shocking,” which in turn comes from the Greek skandalon, meaning “snare” or “stumbling block.”
-It originally referred to anything that could lead others into moral failure.
+Historically, it referred to anything that could lead others into moral failure, and it later developed the sense of an action that causes public controversy.

 Example Sentences